yangsu/pull-request-tutorial/Readme.md

 ### Creating a Pull Request

-To create a pull request, you must have changes committed to the your new branch.
+To create a pull request, you must have changes committed to your new branch.

 Go to the repository page on github.
 And click on "Pull Request" button in the repo header.